Ekansh-web/Golden-Ratio/README.md

 - Home Page – Concept of Golden Ratio with examples
 - Examples Page – Application/Examples in different fields with filter
 - Activity Page – Contains Magical Activity by the concept of Golden Ratio
-- In-Depth Page – Contains a deep example especially in science and showing relation of fibonacci and Golden Ratio
+- In-Depth Page – Contains a deep example especially in science and showing relation of fibonacci with Golden Ratio

 **It is a responsive website.
 Its UI will correctly work on every device.**